Skip to content

 What happens if I get a bad score on my black box?

-You’ll get a warning from your provider if you repeatedly score badly or your driving is considered extremely dangerous.
+You’ll get a warning from your telematics car insurance provider if you repeatedly score badly or your driving is considered extremely dangerous.

-If your score remains low, your premium may go up or your black box car insurance policy could be cancelled, which can make it much harder and more expensive to find another mainstream provider.
+If your score remains low, your premium may go up or your black box car insurance policy could be cancelled.
+This can make it much harder and more expensive to find another mainstream insurance provider.

 How long do you need to have the black box?